performant-software/Neatline/docs/final/neatline-from-10000-meters.md

 ## At a Glance

-  - Neatline is built as a set of plugins for Omeka.
   - [Omeka][omeka] is a web publishing framework that makes it easy to create collections of standards-compliant metadata records - sort of like [Wordpress][wordpress] or [Drupal][drupal], but designed for scholars and archivists.
+  - Neatline is built as a set of "plugins" for Omeka.
   - Omeka is a web application that can be installed either on a public-facing web server or on a local development environment like [MAMP][mamp], [WampServer][wamp], or [XAMPP][xampp] on your own computer.
-  - Neatline can be used out-of-the-box with modern-geography base layers (eg, OpenStreetMap or Google layers).
+  - Neatline can be used out-of-the-box with modern-geography base layers (eg, [OpenStreetMap][osm] or [Google][google] layers).
-  - If you want to use georectified historical maps or custom base layers, you'll need to host the layers using a separate piece of software called [Geoserver][geoserver].
+  - If you want to user georectified historical maps or custom base layers in your exhibits, you'll need to host the layers using a separate piece of software called [Geoserver][geoserver].

 ## Omeka

-Neatline is built as a suite of modular plugins for Omeka, a powerful collection-management and web-publishing framework developed by the [Roy Rosenzweig Center for History and New Media][chnm] at George Mason University.
-In many ways, Omeka is similar to a lot like other popular management systems like [Wordpress][wordpress] or [Drupal][drupal], but it's designed specifically around the needs of scholars and archivists - Omeka makes it possible to create, curate, and publish a collection of "items" (the rough equivalent of a Wordpress "post" or a Drupal "node"), each of which is a fully-qualified Dublin Core metadata record.
+Neatline is built as a suite of modular plugins for Omeka, a digital collection-management and web-publishing framework developed by the [Roy Rosenzweig Center for History and New Media][chnm] at George Mason University.
+In many ways, Omeka is similar to a lot like other popular content management systems like [Wordpress][wordpress] or [Drupal][drupal], but it's designed specifically around the needs of scholars and archivists - Omeka makes it possible to create, curate, and publish a collection of "items" (the rough equivalent of a Wordpress "post" or a Drupal "node"), each of which is a fully-qualified Dublin Core metadata record.
 Once you've created some items using the Omeka administrative interface, the collection is automatically published as a public-facing website, which can be completely tailored to the needs of specific projects with custom themes and plugins.

+Omeka is a web application written with PHP and MySQL that runs on the "LAMP stack" (**L**inux, **A**pache, **M**ySQL, and **P**HP), a ubiquitous set of technologies supported by almost any commercial or institutional hosting provider.
+Alternatively, if you just want to experiment with Neatline in an offline setting, your can also install Omeka on a local, sandbox server environment running on your own computer, with the option of migrating the content to a public-facing web host at some point in the future.

 ## Neatline

 Neatline is a plugin that extends the core Omeka feature-set, similar to a Wordpress "plugin" or a Drupal "module."
-Neatline adds an interactive map-making environment that makes it possible to create a collection of Neatline "exhibits," each of which is populated with its own collection of Neatline "records."
+Neatline adds an interactive map-making environment that makes it possible to create a collection of Neatline _exhibits_, each of which is populated with its own collection of Neatline _records_, which can be synchronized with content in the underlying Omeka collection.

 Think of exhibits as the "environment" or "canvas" for a project - the starting base layer and focus location, the combination of UI widgets that are enabled for the project, and, optionally, a long-format piece of text to describe or narrate the exhibit.
-Inside an exhibit, the actual content is represented as a collection of "records," each of which corresponds to some kind of visual or textual entity in the environment - vector annotations on the map, events on the timeline, overlayed historical maps, textual annotations in the exhibit narrative, or ordered sets of waypoints.
+Inside an exhibit, the actual content is represented as a collection of records, each of which corresponds to some kind of visual or textual entity in the environment - vector annotations on the map, events on the timeline, overlayed historical maps, textual annotations in the exhibit narrative, or ordered waypoints.

 ## Geoserver